StructuReiser: A Structure-preserving Video Stylization Method: Experiments

 \subsection{The influence of image conditioning prior~$\mathbf{c}$}

-In our method, we use a ControlNet diffusion network~\cite{zhang_adding_2023} to enforce the appearance of the structural elements of the target frame~$\mathbf{x}$ in the stylized output of our network.
-We hypothesize that through sampling from the ControlNet network, we take advantage of both the structural conditioning provided by the guidance image~$\mathbf{c}$ and the tendency of the network to guide the denoised samples toward the learned manifold of real images.
+In our method, we use a ControlNet diffusion network~\cite{zhang_adding_2023} to ensure that the structural elements of the target frame~$\mathbf{y}$ are accurately reflected in the stylized output.
+We hypothesize that by sampling from the ControlNet network, we leverage both the structural conditioning provided by the guidance image~$\mathbf{c}$ and the network's inherent ability to guide denoised samples toward the learned manifold of real images.